 Childhood and Teenage Obesity: Partnering with Your Pediatrician

-Obesity: A Real Health Risk for Children and Teens
+Obesity — a Real Health Risk for Children and Teens

-Health care professionals are seeing earlier onset of type 2 diabetes, heart and blood vessel disease, and obesity-related depression and social isolation in children and teens.
+Health care professionals are seeing earlier onset of type 2 diabetes, heart and blood vessel disease, and obesity-related depression and social isolation among children and teens.
 The longer a person suffers with obesity, the more significant obesity-related risk factors become.